itsharryb13/genericStack01/read.md

-This program provides a generic implementation of a stack data structure named `GenStack`.
-A stack is a last-in, first-out (LIFO) data structure, and this generic implementation allows for the storage of elements of any data type.
-Here's an explanation of the functions and their purposes:

 1. **Constructor:**
    - The class has a default constructor, but it's not explicitly defined in the code.
 It initializes the instance variables: